samangh/lvzstd/README.md

 # lvzstd Zstandard Compression

-A LabVIEW compression library using the [standard Compression algorithm](https://github.com/facebook/zstd).
+A LabVIEW compression library using the [Zstandard compression algorithm](https://github.com/facebook/zstd).
 ZStandard is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.

 Supports multithraded Zstandard compression/decompression on: